Employee engagement your comprehensive guide

 Megan Thompson · March 31, 2021

-Among the complex challenges every business is now facing, from remote working, changing work practices to meet social distancing requirements or keeping up with evolving HR legislation – there remains one constant; the need to keep your workforce happy and productive.
+Among the complex challenges every business is now facing, from remote working, changing work practices to meet social distancing requirements or keeping up with evolving HR legislation – there remains one constant; the need to improve employee engagement.

 This guide will explain employee engagement, why it is important, how it positively impacts productivity and what you can do to embed employee engagement best-practice in your organisation.